Megumi Fushiguro: Appearances

-He, along with many other Jujutsu Sorcerers, are sent to Shibuya when Mahito and the Cursed Spirits prepare to attack Japan.
-A Curse User named Ogami summons Toji from the dead, while Megumi and Yuji defeat Curse User Jiro Awasaka.
-He meets Toji, his father, after aiding him in defeat a powerful Cursed Spirit named Dagon, but does not realize who he is talking to before Toji commits suicide.
-During the battle, Sukuna saves him from Mahoraga, the most powerful shikigami.
-During the battle, Tsumiki, his sister, awakens from her coma that was inflicted by a Cursed Spirit and forced to participate in the Culling Game between the Curse Users of Japan.
+He, along with many other Jujutsu Sorcerers, are sent to Shibuya when the Disaster Curses and their allies prepare to attack Japan.
+A Curse User named Ogami inadvertently resurrects Toji (his father).
+Due to the nature of his resurrection, Toji quickly becomes highly aggressive and loses higher order thinking skills.
+Megumi and Yuji defeat Curse User Jiro Awasaka.
+Megumi also assists in the defeat of Dagon, a powerful cursed spirit, who Toji finished off.
+Immediately afterwards, Toji attacks Megumi.
+After a small fight, Toji regains consciousness and commits suicide.
+Megumi is then attacked by a curse user, and he summons Mahoraga, an uncontrolled but highly powerful shikigmi, as a form of mutually assured destruction.
+Sukuna then saves him and defeats Mahoraga.
+At the end of the Shibuya Incident arc, Tsumiki, his sister, is possessed by ancient sorcerer Yorozu, awakens from her coma that was inflicted by a Cursed Spirit, and is forced to participate in the Culling Game between the Curse Users of Japan.

-He inadvertently becomes the head of the Zenin clan after the clan's previous head was killed in battle.
-Entering the game with Yuji, they are split up as soon as the culling game begins, fighting enemy Curse Users and forming alliances in order to win the game and defeat Kenjaku, the powerful Curse User who started the destruction.
+He inadvertently becomes the head of the Zen'in clan after the clan's previous head was killed in battle.
+Entering the game with Yuji, they are split up as soon as the culling game begins, fighting enemy Curse Users and forming alliances in an attempt to defeat Kenjaku, the powerful Curse User who started the destruction.